sensu-plugins/sensu-plugins-feature-request/best_practices/production_deployments/plugins/WITHOUT_COMPILERS.md

 1. Reduce spin-up time, if you have instances in some sort of scaling group and you want to reduce the amount of time it takes for a machine to come up with monitoring.
 An alternative to this is to bake the gem installs into your image.
 1. Compilers are dev tools, they have no business being in a production environment.

-### Bad reasons

-1. Security: I have heard the argument many times that somehow having a compiler makes you less secure.
-This statement is often made by security teams that have no idea what they are talking about.
-If the attacker has enough access to a system to use a compiler then they would opt for either compiling on their machine and dropping the executable on the client or leverage the tools that are already on the box.
-The 2 most common targets at this point become the various shell such as `sh` or `bash` and interpretors such as `python` or `ruby`.
-Python is almost always guaranteed on \*nix.
-Ruby is currently guaranteed on any sensu install.
-This is **Security Theater** and does not really reduce any **real** attack vectors.
-This creates extra complexity in deployment without a good reason.

 ### Options

 If you are here because some security team believes compilers are really a valid attack vector, you have my sympathy.
 I hope the points above will be helpful.
 You also have 2 options to meet the request: